Counter-terrorism in Singapore: Strategy

 Singapore's main counter-terrorism strategy includes cooperation with regional and international partners to achieve a transnational landscape of security.
 Singapore is instrumental in the passage of international initiatives such as the landmark United Nations Security Council Resolution 1373 which established the legal basis for international action against terrorism.
 It is also at the forefront of the Southeast Asian counter-terrorism efforts and a United States partner in the Proliferation Security Initiative (PSI) that aims to combat the illicit trade and spread of weapons of mass destruction.

 In recent years, Singapore's counter-terrorism initiatives have created political criticism from the country's Muslim population.
 This was particularly pronounced when Singapore joined the international community's call for Iraq's disarmament, which eventually led to the American invasion of the country.

 History

 1974: First international terrorism incident

-Sngapore's first encounter with international terrorism was on 31 January 1974.
-On that day, four armed men from the terrorist groups Japanese Red Army and Popular Front for the Liberation of Palestine attacked the Shell oil refinery complex on Pulau Bukom and later hijacked the ferryboat Laju and took its five crew members hostage.
-The hijacking incident was resolved after the Singapore government exchanged the hostages with four commandos from the Singapore Armed Forces (SAF) and eight other local government officials and was led by S. R. Nathan, Director of the Security and Intelligence Division (SID) at the Ministry of Defence, and provided the terrorists safe passage to the Middle East.
+Singapore's first encounter with international terrorism was on 31 January 1974.

+On that day, four armed men from the Japanese Red Army and the Popular Front for the Liberation of Palestine attacked the Shell oil refinery complex on Pulau Bukom and later hijacked the ferryboat Laju, taking five crew members hostage.

+The incident was resolved after the Singapore government exchanged the hostages for four Singapore Armed Forces commandos and eight government officials, led by S. R. Nathan, Director of the Security and Intelligence Division, and granted the attackers safe passage to the Middle East.